jhogan/core/README.md

 The RDBMS is also expected to take care of its on scalability and backup needs as well as provide network transparency.
-However, a database bot <!--TODO reference the bot section--> will be written to tend the administration of these functions.
+However, a database bot will be written to tend the administration of these functions.

 <!--TODO Recommend DBEXT -->